 You can get more information, review FAQs, and fill in and print the application form on DOF's website.
 You can also verify your application status on the Property List page.

 Learn more about the program and how to apply.

 You must submit a Certificate of Continuing Use (CCU) for your ICIP exemption every year, and you must renew your ICAP property tax abatement every two years.

 The Department of Finance (DOF) mails notices to recipients when it is time to renew and includes an Entity ID so you can renew online.
 You must create an NYC.ID online account to renew.

 You do not need the building or tax class numbers to renew online.

-The deadline to renew for 2023/24 is January 5, 2023.
+The deadline to renew for 2023/24 has been extended to April 1, 2023.
 If DOF doesn’t receive your renewal, you will automatically lose the benefits and your property taxes will increase starting July 1, 2023.

 For more information about your benefits or to get your Entity ID, contact DOF online.